Report highlights are categorized into one of the three following groups: Making Progress, Areas of Concern, and Other Trends to Consider.

 Life After Diagnosis

-• The percentage of cancer survivors aged 18 years and older reporting no physical activity in their leisure time has been declining steadily since 2005.
+- The percentage of cancer survivors aged 18 years and older reporting no physical activity in their leisure time has had a downward trend since 2005.
 Likewise, the percentage of survivors who meet current federal guidelines for aerobic and muscle-strengthening physical activity continues to improve.

 End of Life